Blogs

 Data migration is the process of transferring data from one system to another.
 Literally, it is a challenging and key process in ERP implementation.
 Implementing an ERP system permits an enterprise to understand their performance and prospect of the business.
 Making this clean, accurate, consistent data vital.
 Before deploying an ERP system the organization handles their information in different formats in different systems.
 So a systematic approach could be in-cooperate before importing data into the database.

 Data migration is a crucial process.
 Because data in the new ERP system must be accurate, consistent, and complete which is the key for different people who entirely depend upon this historical data.
-Following are some of the challenges facing data migration.

 Data Redundancy and Integrity: